Azadi March as per schedule

 ISLAMABAD: The Rehbar Committee of the opposition parties on Monday decided to go ahead with ‘Azadi March’ starting on October 27 warning the government to refrain from creating hurdles in their protest plan.

-Addressing a press conference after a crucial meeting of Rehbar Committee on Monday night, Convenor of the committee Muhammad Akram Khan Durrani maintained there would be ncompromise on ‘Azadi March.
+Addressing a press conference after a crucial meeting of Rehbar Committee on Monday night, Convenor of the committee Muhammad Akram Khan Durrani maintained there would be no compromise on ‘Azadi March.
 “We affirmed the commitment at the meeting that any resistance from the government will not be tolerated.”

-Akram Durrani flanked by Ahsan Iqbal, Mian Iftikhar Hussain and other members of the committee also made it clear that negotiations with the government could be held on demands as put forward by the opposition parties.

 ISLAMABAD: The Rehbar Committee of the opposition parties on Monday decided to go ahead with ‘Azadi March’ starting on October 27 warning the government to refrain from creating hurdles in their protest plan.

-Addressing a press conference after a crucial meeting of Rehbar Committee on Monday night, Convenor of the committee Muhammad Akram Khan Durrani maintained there would be ncompromise on ‘Azadi March.
+Addressing a press conference after a crucial meeting of Rehbar Committee on Monday night, Convenor of the committee Muhammad Akram Khan Durrani maintained there would be no compromise on ‘Azadi March.
 “We affirmed the commitment at the meeting that any resistance from the government will not be tolerated.”

-Akram Durrani flanked by Ahsan Iqbal, Mian Iftikhar Hussain and other members of the committee also made it clear that negotiations with the government could be held on demands as put forward by the opposition parties.